erhsparks/app_academy_prepwork/environment-setup.md

 Text][sublime-text], a powerful cross-platform editor very similar to [Atom][atom-editor], which we use in the main course.
 Given these advantages, we feel that Floobits is the logical choice of editor for the pre-course.
-You will need to set up an account and a workspace, and add your partner as a collaborator before you'll be able to pair.
+The only drawback is the apparent lack of support for Safari; however, Floobits works well in Chrome and Firefox.
+We use Chrome on all of the office workstations, so if you need to install a new browser for this course, that is the way to go.

 [floobits]: http://www.floobits.com/
 [floobits-setup]: ./floobits/